luisrodge/wp_coding_challenge/README.md

 * After a fresh installation, I have to manually create each dependency tag, i.e. `Top Sidebar`, before I can start creating ads.

 As you can see the current architecture makes it rather easy to make mistakes and since x depends on y one mistake can cause the entire unit to fail.

+Of course, in a real-world scenario, one would create a plugin or rely on an existing one to control the functionality of the site so that the theme would only need to worry about how the site looks.

 ## Run Locally